parsokev/Graph_UI/README.md

 > ![Image of Hierarchy](./ui_images/rough-directory-tree.png)

+### Setting Up Build Path Using QT Creator
-Implementing the build path in QT Creator can be accomplished by selecting the `Projects` tab from the left-hand menu bar and adjusting the build directory to match the path syntax listed above.
+Implementing the build path in QT Creator after cloning the repository can be accomplished by selecting the `Projects` tab from the left-hand menu bar and adjusting the build directory to match the path syntax listed above.

 Selecting a kit that is compatible with the local machine's OS can be configured by clicking the `Manage Kits` button within the `Projects` page and choosing for the selection of available kits presented.
 This should be sufficient to build the project using CMake.
 Further information on this process can be found [here](https://doc.qt.io/qtcreator/creator-how-to-activate-kits.html).